mpleroux/wds_js_weather_app/README.md

 I didn't clone or fork the project repo because I wanted to create everything from scratch.
 This was a good experience and I learned how to create a non-trivial JavaScript app without a framework.

-I made some notes for myself while I was following the tutorial.

 ## Technologies used

 - HTML/CSS/JavaScript